YangZiyi121/CS244_assignment_3/README.md

 ![udpu280](Figures/udpu280.png)

 This experiment is done from the NIC (client) to FPGA board (server) directly.
-They are connected using a 100Gbits DAC cable and the thtoughput tested using iperf is around 30Gbits/s. we can see that the txqueuelen generates the lowest delay is **10000**.
+They are connected using a 100Gbits DAC cable and the throughput tested using iperf is around 30Gbits/s. we can see that the txqueuelen generates the lowest delay is **10000**.

 <h5>Optimal queue size</h5>